 The Organization receives support from various churches and individual donors.
-During the year ended September 30, 2015, the Organization received approximately 21% of total contributions from two donors.
+During the years ended September 30, 2016 and 2015, the Organization received approximately 26% and 21%, respectively, of total contributions from two donors.

 Financial instruments that potentially subject the Organization to concentrations of credit risk consist primarily of cash on deposit with a financial institution.
 Deposits may, at times, exceed federally insured limits.
 The Organization has not experienced any losses in such accounts, and management believes that the Organization is not exposed to significant credit risk related to cash.